Ayeshaq09/Unified-mentor-projects/Interactive Resume/frontend/README.md

 **Setup Instructions**

 Clone the repository
-Run 'cd frontend' in terminal.
+Run 'cd frontend' and 'npm install' in terminal.
 Then, run 'npm start' in vscode terminal to start the app and open the "Available on" links mentioned in terminal after you run the command, eg:- (http://localhost:3000)